chromiumembedded/cef/cef1/tools/distrib/win/README.txt

   CefSettings.pack_loading_disabled.
 The locales folder path can be customized using CefSettings.locales_dir_path.

-Optional components:

 * Other resources
     devtools_resources.pak
-  Note: The devtools_resources.pak file contains WebKit inspector resources.
-  Pack file loading can be disabled completely using CefSettings. pack_loading_disabled.
+  Note: Contains WebKit image and inspector resources.
+Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.

 * FFmpeg audio and video support avcodec-54.dll